-The European Court of Human Rights is holding a Grand Chamber1 hearing today Wednesday 29 March 2023 at 14.15 p.m. in the case of Carême v.
-France (application no. 7189/21).
+The Chamber of the European Court of Human Rights to which the case Carême v.
+France (application no. 7189/21) had been allocated has relinquished jurisdiction in favour of the Grand Chamber of the Court1.

 The case concerns a complaint by an inhabitant and former mayor of the municipality of Grande-Synthe, who submits that France has taken insufficient steps to prevent climate change and that this failure entails a violation of the right to life and the right to respect for private and family life.